naitsok/IJ-plugins/README.md

 ### RGB Immunoreactivity

 RGB_Immunoreactivity.java plugin is a handy plugin that combines the functionality of ImageJ to count number of cells and calulcate their area in each channel of images located in a directory.
 The user is asked to specify the thersholds for each channel and minimum size of cells in pixels.
 For each image in the selected directory, the plugin creates masks for each channel and counts the number of cells and their area (using "Analyze particles..." functionality).
-The results are displayed in the standard window of "Analyze particles...".
+The results are displayed in two different windows:

+1. The standard "Summary" window of "Analyze particles...".
+2. The "Immunoreactivity Results" window.
+Here, each row contains calculated data for all three channels for each image.

 ## Requirements and Installation
 ImageJ 1.50i or higher is required (Java 1.8).